discordjs/guide/guide/popular-topics/audit-logs.md

 # Working with Audit Logs

 ## Some quick background
 Audit logs are a great moderation tool offered by discord to know what happened in a server, and usually by whom.
+At the moment, these are the only method to help you determine who the executor of a mod action was on the server.
+Relevant events such as `messageDelete` and `guildMemberLeave` unfortunately do not provide info on the moderation actions having triggered them; making the fetch for audit logs a necessity.

 There are quite a few cases where audit logs may be used, this guide will limit itself to the most common use cases.
 For more information on audit logs, feel free to consult the [relevant discord api page](https://discordapp.com/developers/docs/resources/audit-log).

 ::: warning
 It is crucial that you first understand two details about audit logs: